 To keep the team intellectually stimulated, Becky opens up about the problems that appear during the project.
 She seeks their advice to help define and overcome any problems.
 This keeps the team feeling validated and an important part of the solution.
 Of course, Becky treats every idea with respect and doesn’t show favoritism.

 Each team member is just as important as the other, as a chain is only as strong as its weakest link.
 As such, Becky makes time for each of her team members, and listens to their concerns and problems.
 She always strives to be available, and never frustrated by the desire for help.
 She heeds their worries, and adjusts the project workload to suit each team member’s unique skill.

 What Are the Characteristics of Transformational Leadership?

+Now that we understand the four I’s of the transformational leadership theory, let’s dig deeper into characteristics.
 Bass noted that there are characteristics of a transformational leader that sets them apart from other types of leaders.
 A transformational leader does the following:

 - Encourages, motivates and helps development

 - Maintains high moral standards within an organization, expects the same from others